 Impact on Future Litigation

-The $750 million verdict influenced the talc litigation landscape:
+The $750 million punitive award influenced the talc litigation landscape, even though the judgment was later reversed.

-For individuals diagnosed with mesothelioma who used talc products:
+For people diagnosed with mesothelioma who used talc products:

-• Individual lawsuits remain possible despite bankruptcy attempts
+- Individual lawsuits remain possible in many jurisdictions

-• Deadline to file varies by state (statute of limitations)
+- Deadlines to file vary by state (statute of limitations)

 Challenges

-Mesothelioma is caused exclusively by asbestos exposure.
+Mesothelioma is caused by asbestos exposure.
 The plaintiffs alleged that J&J’s talc products were contaminated with asbestos because talc and asbestos minerals often form in the same geological environments.
-They introduced internal documents allegedly showing J&J knew of potential contamination.
+They introduced internal documents that they argued showed J&J knew of potential contamination.

 Yes.
-Individual lawsuits remain possible despite J&J’s bankruptcy maneuvers (which were ultimately unsuccessful).
-Statute of limitations deadlines vary by state, so patients should consult experienced attorneys promptly.
-Time is critical given mesothelioma’s limited life expectancy.
+Individual lawsuits remain possible in many jurisdictions despite J&J’s bankruptcy maneuvers, which were ultimately unsuccessful.
+Statute of limitations deadlines vary by state.